Ishika63/Guessing-Game/README.md

 ## Motivation

 The Guessing-Game project was born out of a passion for both programming and gaming.
 It serves as an example of how programming can be used to create interactive and entertaining applications.
-By sharing this project with the community, we hope to inspire others to explore the world of game development and foster a love for coding.
+By sharing this project with the community, I hope to inspire others to explore the world of game development and foster a love for coding.

 ## Basic Mode